exploring self-realization, sacred personhood, and full humanity

 Above, I quoted Nobel laureate Werner Heisenberg: “Beauty is the translucence, through material phenomena, of the eternal splendor of the One.”

-On the strength of this, along with my own meditations, in the “What We Stay Alive For” writing on the homepage, I offered that one’s eternal mate, “in the beauty of her countenance, reveals, as no other pedagogue, the hidden face of God… only for him, her beauty becomes a sacred portal to an inner knowing.”
+On the strength of this, along with my own meditations, in the “What We Stay Alive For” writing, I offered that one’s eternal mate, “in the beauty of her countenance, reveals, as no other pedagogue, the hidden face of God… only for him, her beauty becomes a sacred portal to an inner knowing.”

 However, beauty as expressed in the fine arts might also become pathway to mystical depths.
 I would call this “sacred art,” in that it issues as product of the artist’s accessing Universal Consciousness.
 We discussed this in the “Higher Creativity” article.

-Most art today is not worthy of the term and does not reflect higher levels of awareness; instead, most art seems to reach for the sensational, the gaudy, the meretricious.
-When we view it, there is no calling forth of hallowed wonderment from the depths of being; instead, we sense that the artist said, “ok, let’s see if we can turn heads and raise eyebrows by being outrageous; then they’ll think we’re clever.”
+Most art today is not worthy of the term and does not reflect higher levels of awareness; instead, most art seems to reach for the sensational, the gaudy, the carnival, the meretricious.
+When we view it, there is no calling forth of hallowed wonderment from the depths of being.
+Most art seems to reach for the sensational, the gaudy, the meretricious.

 In these works of art there is nothing that leads us to higher ground or deeper perceptions, nothing that points us to the inner knowing, there is no “translucence,” no shining through, “of the eternal splendor of the One.”
 It’s a purely man-made work devoid of co-creatorship with the divine.